-163 Permitting is not applicable to this MA.
+Permitting is not applicable to this MA.

-- 165 This MA is existing and ongoing.
-Future actions will include developing a more comprehensive 166 well inventory and evaluating the feasibility and need for additonal metering within three years of - 167 GSP implementation. - 168 4.2.1.6 Implementation - 169 Implementation of the well inventory and metering program is ongoing.
-Future implementation170 efforts would include: - Identification of wells in key locations with unknown well density.
-Areas of focus would include all communities and corridors of decentralized homes. - Outreach to domestic well users regarding importance of level and water quality monitoring. - Finalize the internal database/well inventory. - Identify wells in need of flowmeter replacement or repair. - Calibrate, install, repair, and replace flowmeters as necessary. - Investigate different options for telemetry for meters and associated costs.
+This MA is existing and ongoing.
+Future actions will include developing a more comprehensive well inventory and evaluating the feasibility and need for additional metering within three years of GSP implementation.

+Implementation of the well inventory and metering program is ongoing.
+Future implementation efforts would include:

+- Finalize the internal database/well inventory for the high-capacity wells. - Identify wells in need of flowmeter replacement or repair. - Calibrate, install, repair, and replace flowmeters as necessary. - Investigate different options for telemetry for meters and associated costs.

-A well inventory database would provide improved understanding of active well locations and depths, and their areal density.
+A comprehensive database would provide improved understanding of the high-capacity active wells including locations and depths.
 More precise metering could result in better understanding of groundwater use geographically and could support water use efficiency programs.
-More